Traces on Module Categories over Fusion Categories: Graphical Calculus for Tensor Categories

 \subsection{Acknowledgements}

 The author thanks Catherine Meusburger for many helpful discussions, support and detailed reading of the draft.
-He furthermore thanks Christoph Schweigert, Martin Mombelli and Ingo Runkel for their hospitality, useful discussions and support, Martina Lanini and Winston Fairbairn for proofreading and Torsten Sch\"onfeld for his help with Latex and the implementation of the diagrams.
+He furthermore thanks Christoph Schweigert, Martin Mombelli and Ingo Runkel for their hospitality, useful discussions and support, Martina Lanini, Winston Fairbairn and Nils Carqueville for proofreading and Torsten Sch\"onfeld for his help with Latex and the implementation of the diagrams.
+We thank Pavel Etingof for sharing his answers to the questions in Section \ref{sec:module-traces} and for interesting discussions.
+The author is grateful to the referee for useful comments.

 This work was funded by the research grant ME 3425/1-1 in the Emmy-Noether program of the German Research Foundation.